Spanish Immersion Program

 A. The single most important activity families of immersion students can do to aide in their children’s education is reading aloud in English at home.
 This does not mean you need to have lessons to teach your children to read.
 As long as families commit to reading to their children in English and expose them to the language in a variety of social settings, they can trust the immersion model to ensure their children will read at, or above grade level in both Spanish and English.

 We’ll arrange a time for your to visit our Spanish Immersion Classrooms and see first-hand what our Immersion Program can offer your child.

 Since neither Steve nor Tara speak Spanish, neither realized the full extent of their daughter’s fluency until they were traveling to Disney World in Orlando, FL.
 While taking a cab to their hotel, Steve and Tara sat amazed as their daughter conversed...read more

 To celebrate Spanish Language Day on 23 April, our English & Spanish Immersion Kindergarten Classes had a combined lunch, sharing special foods from different Spanish speaking countries.
 After eating we watched some videos showing traditional dances from Spanish...read more

 On Monday, April 23rd, Covenant Christian will celebrate El Día del Idioma Español!
-El Día del Idioma Español (The Day of the Spanish Language) is a day observed throughout the Spanish speaking world celebrating the richness and vitality of the Spanish language, the...read more
+El Día del Idioma Español (The Day of the Spanish Language) is a day observed throughout the Spanish speaking world celebrating the richness and vitality of the Spanish...read more